nytimes/objective-c-style-guide/STYLE_GUIDELINES.md

 Property definitions should be used in place of naked instance variables whenever possible.
 Direct instance variable access should be avoided except in initializer methods (`init`, `initWithCoder:`, etc…), `dealloc` methods and within custom setters and getters.
 For more information on using Accessor Methods in Initializer Methods and dealloc, see [here](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).

-When declaring a ’strong’ property, you can leave out the ’strong’ keyword as this is default.
+When declaring a `strong` property, you can leave out the `strong` keyword as this is default.

 **For example:**